We come to love not by finding a perfect person, but by learning to see an imperfect person perfectly. – Sam Keene

 I’m in a somewhat constant state of improvement, like a house under constant renovation.
 There’s always a doorway to shift just so, or a wall to take down over there.
 Not to mention the replacement of old cabinets, and installation of new faucets.

-I’m convinced that if I just change this, or that, then (finally!)
-I’ll be able to settle in and enjoy blissful stretches of time in my perfected state.
+I’m convinced that if I change this, or that, then (finally!)
+I’ll be able to settle in and enjoy blissful periods in my perfected state.

-Without a little space to see the whole, without a little compassion, and skillfulness, it’s easy to end up with a something mismatched and lopsided.
+Without a little space to see the whole, without a bit of compassion, and skillfulness, it’s easy to end up with a something mismatched and lopsided.

 And so, with this in mind, I asked myself what if I shifted my focus – and not the flaw?